Ocular tonometry: Goldmann tonometry

-Goldmann tonometry is considered to be the gold standard IOP test and is the most widely accepted method.
+Goldmann applanation tonometry (GAT) is considered to be the gold standard IOP test and is the most widely accepted method.
 A special disinfected prism is mounted on the tonometer head and then placed against the cornea.
 The examiner then uses a cobalt blue filter to view two green semicircles.
 The force applied to the tonometer head is then adjusted using a dial connected to a variable tension spring until the inner edges of the green semicircles in the viewfinder meet.
 When the area of a circle with diameter 3.06 mm has been flattened, the opposing forces of corneal rigidity and the tear film are roughly approximate and cancel each other out allowing the pressure in the eye to be determined from the force applied.
 Like all non-invasive methods, it is inherently imprecise and may need to be adjusted.

 Perkins tonometer

 The Perkins tonometer is a type of portable applanation tonometer, which may be useful in children, anesthetised patients who need to lie flat, or patients unable to co-operate with a sitting slit lamp examination, that yields clinical results comparable to the Goldmann.